 Zebra Mildliner

-They’re ok, but I don’t get what all the fuss is about.
-There’s plenty of cheaper alternatives that are just as good.
-The Mildiners are too pastel and the ‘brights’ are dull, yucky colors.
-If you’re looking to color match closely, the Daiso soft marker would be my pick – a pack of 5 is about the same price as 1 Mildliner (doesn’t come in dual tip though).
+If you’re looking for a close color match to the Mildliners at a more affordable price point, the Daiso soft marker would be my pick – a pack of 5 is about the same price as 1 Mildliner (doesn’t come in dual tip though).

 Mitsubishi Uni Propus Window